carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 	as the effort required to merge differences goes up faster than the size of the difference.

+> ## Manual versioning
+>
+> Which of these issues the manual versioning helps to tackle?
+>
+> * I have fifteen versions of this file and I don’t know which one to use
+> * I can’t remake this figure from last year
+> * I modified slightly my code in one place but everything stopped working
+> * I have several copies of the same directory because I'm worried about breaking something
+> * Somebody added errnoes records in a shared file with samples, cannot find who and why
+> * You remember seing a data file but cannot find it anymore : is it deleted ?
+Moved away ?
+> * I tried multiple analysis and I don't remember which one I chose to generate my output data
+> * I have to merge changes to our manuscript from 10 different emails with collaborators
+> * I made a lot of changes to my paper but want to bring back one of paragraph {: .challenge}

 > ## How to document a change
 >
 > A good entry that documents changes should contain: